Overview

 Making judgments and decisions

-Alzheimer's disease causes a decline in the ability to make sensible decisions and judgments in everyday situations.
-For example, a person may make poor choices in social settings or wear clothes for the wrong type of weather.
-It may become harder for someone to respond to everyday problems.
-For example, the person may not know how to handle food burning on the stove or decisions when driving.
+Alzheimer's disease makes it hard to make sensible decisions and judgments.
+People with Alzheimer's disease may make poor choices in social settings or wear clothes for the wrong type of weather.
+Everyday problems may be hard to solve.
+Someone with Alzheimer's disease may not know how to handle food burning on the stove or how to make decisions when driving.

 Planning and performing familiar tasks

-Routine activities that require completing steps in order become a struggle.
-This may include planning and cooking a meal or playing a favorite game.
-Eventually, people with advanced Alzheimer's disease forget how to do basic tasks such as dressing and bathing.
+Routine activities that involve completing steps in a certain order also can be hard for people with Alzheimer's disease.
+They may have trouble planning and cooking a meal or playing a favorite game.
+As Alzheimer's disease becomes advanced, people forget how to do basic tasks such as dressing and bathing.

 Changes in personality and behavior

 Brain changes that occur in Alzheimer's disease can affect moods and behaviors.
-Problems may include the following:
+Symptoms may include:

 - Depression.